-Last week, about 100 technologists, hackers, publishers, scientists, scholars and librarians from around the world gathered at Fort Mason in San Francisco, CA for the Andrew W. Mellon Foundation funded I Annotate conference.
-The conference, hosted by Hypothes.is, focused on the twin objectives of showcasing progress in the annotation toolbox and exploring how to jumpstart annotation among diverse communities of interest.
+Last week, about 100 technologists, hackers, publishers, scientists, scholars, and librarians from around the world gathered at Fort Mason in San Francisco, CA for the Andrew W. Mellon Foundation funded I Annotate conference.
+Hosted by Hypothesis, the conference focused on the twin objectives of showcasing progress in the annotation toolbox and exploring how to jumpstart annotation among diverse communities of interest.

 One of our attendees, David Streitfeld from the New York Times, wrote an excellent piece that captured the essence of things– “Speak up, the Internet can’t hear you.”